Exanite/Exanite/colors.md

 # Colors

-Colors that I commonly use.
+Colors that I commonly use when writing markdown.

 | Name     | Hex    | Color                                          |
 |----------|--------|------------------------------------------------|